RobertIonutF/hangedman/README.md

 1. **main.py**: This is the entry point to initiate the game.
 2. **game.py**: Contains the `Game` class that manages the game logic and controls the flow.
 3. **display.py**: Contains the `Display` class responsible for managing the visual elements of the game.
 4. **player.py**: Represents a player in the game.
 It has an older method to get input from the user, which seems to be unused in the main game loop.
+(Deprecated)
 5. **word.py**: Represents a word to be guessed in the game.
 It has a predefined list of words from which one is chosen randomly each game.

 ## How to Use: